2011 Turkish football match-fixing scandal: March 2014

+May 2014

 On 21 May 2014, UEFA launched an investigation against Sivasspor and Eskişehirspor and heard the cases on 2 and 3 June.
-On 6 June 2014 it was declared that Eskişehirspor and Sivasspor were not eligible to participate in the 2014/15 UEFA Europa League.
+On 6 June 2014, it was declared that Eskişehirspor and Sivasspor were not eligible to participate in the 2014/15 UEFA Europa League.
 Both Sivasspor and Eskişehirspor's officials announced that they would appeal to CAS to change the result of this case.

-On 27 May 2014, Fenerbahçe appealed to the Swiss domestic courts, on the grounds of "the final verdict is against the public order", which is one of the situations that must happen if the accused wants to appeal to the UEFA's and CAS' final verdict.
-With this appeal Fenerbahçe is working to lift the "ban from the European competitions for 2 years".
+On 27 May 2014, Fenerbahçe appealed to the Swiss domestic courts, on the grounds that "the final verdict is against the public order", which is one of the situations that must happen if the accused wants to appeal to UEFA's and CAS' final verdict.
+With this appeal, Fenerbahçe is working to lift the "ban from the European competitions for 2 years".

-On 29 May 2014, Mutlu Ekizoğlu, the chief constable of this investigation (also many others like Ergenekon trials and Sledgehammer conspiracy) was suspended from duty pending investigation.
+On 29 May 2014, Mutlu Ekizoğlu, the chief constable of this investigation (also many others like Ergenekon trials and Sledgehammer conspiracy), was suspended from duty pending investigation.

+June 2014

 On 7 June 2014, Abdullah Mirza Coşkun, the newly assigned prosecutor of the match-fixing scandal, demanded a retrial from the 13th High Criminal Court (the newly assigned court for the match-fixing scandal) for Aziz Yıldırım.
 On 23 June 2014, this demand was accepted by the courts, meaning that all the convicted people would have a retrial.

-After Fenerbahçe's official complaint, on 27 June 2014, UEFA Control and Disciplinary Board launched a new investigation against Trabzonspor and would decide about the case on 17 July.
+After Fenerbahçe's official complaint, on 27 June 2014, the UEFA Control and Disciplinary Board launched a new investigation against Trabzonspor and would decide on the case on 17 July.
 UEFA asked for Trabzonspor's defense about this investigation.
-Fenerbahçe's official complaint is based on then-Sivasspor player Mehmet Yıldız's notary approved, detailed statements about an offer of incentive premium from Trabzonspor for the Sivasspor-Fenerbahçe game.
+Fenerbahçe's official complaint is based on then-Sivasspor player Mehmet Yıldız's notary-approved, detailed statements about an offer of incentive premium from Trabzonspor for the Sivasspor-Fenerbahçe game.

+July 2014

 On 7 July 2014, CAS rejected the appeals of Eskişehirspor and Sivasspor, meaning that both clubs were not allowed to participate in any European competition for a year.

-On 15 July 2014, Trabzonspor made an official objection to the 13th Istanbul High Criminal court about the accepted retrial demand.
+On 15 July 2014, Trabzonspor made an official objection to the 13th Istanbul High Criminal Court about the accepted retrial demand.

-On 18 July 2014, UEFA Control and Disciplinary board assigned an inspector to the cases of both the Turkish Football Federation (official complaint by Trabzonspor) and Trabzonspor (official complaint by Fenerbahçe).
+On 18 July 2014, the UEFA Control and Disciplinary Board assigned an inspector to the cases of both the Turkish Football Federation (official complaint by Trabzonspor) and Trabzonspor (official complaint by Fenerbahçe).

-On 24 July 2014, about an earlier application of Fenerbahçe to lift the two year European Cups ban, Swiss domestic courts gave time to Fenerbahçe until 5 August to counter the defences of both CAS and UEFA.
-Swiss domestic courts also rejected Fenerbahçe's suspension of execution demand for the ban from European Cups on the grounds that UEFA has guaranteed to pay any compensation if necessary.
+On 24 July 2014, about an earlier application of Fenerbahçe to lift the two-year European Cups ban, Swiss domestic courts gave time to Fenerbahçe until 5 August to counter the defences of both CAS and UEFA.
+Swiss domestic courts also rejected Fenerbahçe's suspension of execution demand for the ban from European Cups because UEFA has guaranteed to pay any compensation if necessary.

+August 2014

-On 30 August 2014, Trabzonspor declared that, again, they had sent letters to both UEFA and FIFA about their concerns that the corruption scandal is not handled correctly.
+On 30 August 2014, Trabzonspor declared that, again, they had sent letters to both UEFA and FIFA about their concerns that the corruption scandal was not handled correctly.

+September 2014

-On 3 September 2014, Trabzonspor's earlier official objection to the 13th Istanbul High Criminal court was rejected, meaning that the retrial process would begin.
+On 3 September 2014, Trabzonspor's earlier official objection to the 13th Istanbul High Criminal Court was rejected, meaning that the retrial process would begin.